chir263/IIITH-MOODLE-BOT/README.md

 `Help > About Google Chrome`

-download chromedriver for to your chrome version
+download chromedriver for your chrome version

 https://chromedriver.chromium.org/downloads